draav/Minecraft_PokeWorld/README.md

       * `DIM1`
       * `...`

+This project is currently developed for Minecraft version 1.13+.
+A legacy Minecraft 1.12 version is [available here](https://github.com/draav/Minecraft_PokeWorld/releases/tag/v1.7.0-beta), but it doesn't have any world or texture updates beyond what is listed in that release.

 ## Warnings

 The world looks best (to me) when your light level is set to `moody`, or a little higher.

 You will need to be in creative mode right now to fully explore the map.
 I haven't added all the teleporters in yet.
+So many areas will be blocked off or not navigatable.

-If you get stuck outside the barrier blocks surrounding the towns, there isn't really a way back in, so you'll have to fly or tp back.
+If you ignore that previous warning and are in adventure mode: If you get stuck outside the barrier blocks surrounding the towns, there isn't really a way back in, so you'll have to fly or tp back.
 Also let me know how you even did that, so I can fix it.

-## Export resources to map

-When developing on windows I used this script  to copy my resources directly into the world file.
-This way when I reload the world I instantly get my changes visible.
-The default command will just export the pack directly to the world save folder (`/PokeWorld`):

-`powershell scripts/export_resources.ps1`

-If you want to put it somewhere else you can use parameters to adjust it:

-`powershell scripts/export_resources.ps1 -resource_target $APPDATA/.minecraft/resourcepacks/PokeWorld_test`

 ## Things I wouldn't have ever made any progress without